The category of partial group actions: quotients, (co)limits and groupoids: Partial actions and groupoids

 The \textbf{path representation} of an element $w \in F$ is a product of consecutive unlinked paths $A_1, A_2, \ldots, A_n$ ($A_i\dagger A_{i+1}$, for $i = 1, \ldots, n-1$) such that $w = A_1A_2\ldots A_n$.
 In other words, the path representation of an element $w$ is the ordered product of the largest paths of the reduced form of $w$.
 It is easy to see that such decomposition always exists and is unique (this is a consequence of the uniqueness of the reduced form of a word).
-Furthermore, the image of an element $w \in F$ whose path representation consists of more than one path is the empty map.
+Furthermore, the image via $\pi$ of an element $w \in F$ whose path representation consists of more than one path is the empty map.
+A word $w$ of $F$ will be called a \textbf{loop} if $\pi(w)$ is an identity map of $\Gamma$.